 5 - 8 fresh Anaheim chiles (very mild)

 1 tbsp chicken bouillon

 Wash all chiles and tomatatillos and remove stems.
 In a large Dutch oven, place chiles and tomatillos in about one inch water.
 Bring to boil and simmer for two to three minutes.

 Remove from stove and cool for a few minutes.
 When you can handle the chile mixture, drain off about half the water and mince in the food processor.
-Put all minced chiles and tomatatillos in a large bowl.
+Put all minced chiles and tomatillos in a large bowl.